Friday, November 2, 2012

 Also, I'm learning about standards for hazardous materials exposure.
 Further, since this park is on the Washington coastline, there are posters about rip tides and Tsunami warnings.
 During my September 2011 hosting, we had a Tsunami drill.
 Camping Guests could ignore it, but I had to "duck and cover" or whatever it was.

-* Two Assignments at SEAQUEST STATE PARK - Castle Rock, WA
+* Three Assignments at SEAQUEST STATE PARK - Castle Rock, WA

-I served here in January - February 2011 for a six week assignment and again in May 2012.
+I served here in January - February 2011 for a six week assignment; then two more times in May 2012 and May 2013.
 During the January/February 2011 time, it was winter and part of the park was closed off.
 But for wintertime camping, this park features fabulous Yurts.
 These yurts are quite roomy, have bunk beds, and heat!

 Also, this park has a washer and dryer that hosts are allowed to use.

-During the January/February 2011 time, I do not have the electric bike with me on this trip.
+During the January/February 2011 time, I did not have the EGO bike with me.
 The starter shorted out while I was at Ocean City State Park during December 2010.
 My fault, it rained the whole month and I didn't put the cover on.
-So, my bike is currently getting repaired in Port Townsend at Townsend Electric.
+My bike was repaired in Port Townsend at Townsend Electric.
 Colin of Townsend Electric was highly recommended.
 It appears that this business repairs all kinds of electric items, to include the EGO bikes.
 It would have been nice to have the bike while here, as the city of Castle Rock is 5 miles away, an easy ride.
 On the other hand, I brought the bike during the May 2012, and it was great for riding to Castle Rock for groceries.
+I also had it during May 2013, but never got to ride it.
+I had RV problems twice during this stay, so I pulled out and went to Uhlmann RV in Chehalis, WA (good folks!).
+I did my shopping during that time.

 Usually, this park has 3 hosts: